jelu/lim-plugin-zonalizer/README.md

 A delegation signer records that is used for undelegated analysis.
 The four pieces of data should be in the same format they would have in a zone file.

-For a desciption of the object properties below please see section 5 in RFC 4034.
+For a description of the object properties below please see section 5 in RFC 4034.

 ```